-See Figure 5-3.
+See Figure 5-2.
 Gun control cards (2) are installed in the card cage from left to right.
-Each card controls two guns: the bottom receptacle on the card is the odd gun number; the top receptacle the even gun number.
+Each card controls two guns: the bottom receptacle is the odd gun number; the top receptacle is the even gun number.

-To remove a card, unplug the gun harnesses from the card receptacles (3 and 4), pull down the locking tab (5), then pull the card out of the card cage.
+To remove a card, disconnect the gun harness connectors (3 and 4), pull down the locking tab (5), then pull the card out of the card cage.

 To install a new card, slide the card into the slots in the card cage and seat the card's finger board firmly into the connector slot on the backplane (6).
 Push the locking tab up to lock the card into the card cage.
-Connect the gun harnesses to the card receptacles.
+Connect the gun harness to the two receptacles on the card.